-- Operational risk through a second level supervision which consist mainly to: - The challenges and controls the first line of defence which is part of business lines. - The definition of a set of indicators and the oversight of regular risk assessment exercises. - The implementation of a process for collecting and tracking operational risk incidents, challenge and propose corrective or remediation action plans. - The definition of a crisis management and business continuity framework. - The oversight of the process for new product launch and outsourced externalized supervision (OES). - Market risk through the daily monitoring of risk metrics (primarily the Value at Risk and Stressed Value at Risk) in order to ensure exposures, remain within limit approved by the bank's Board. - Structural Risk (IRRBB Risk and Liquidity Risk) as second line of defence (cf. below).
+- Operational risk through a second level supervision which consist mainly to: - The challenges and controls the first line of defence which is part of business lines. - The definition of a set of indicators and the oversight of regular risk assessment exercises. - The implementation of a process for collecting and tracking operational risk incidents, challenge and propose corrective or remediation action plans. - Market risk through the daily monitoring of risk metrics (primarily the Value at Risk and Stressed Value at Risk) in order to ensure exposures, remain within limit approved by the bank's Board. - Structural Risk (IRRBB Risk and Liquidity Risk) as second line of defence (cf. below).